 The guidelines above are intended to provide you with the basic knowledge that can be used to fix the majority of items.

 However, if you need to fix something that requires additional, specialized knowledge, simply search online for a further explanation on how to fix it.
 This can be helpful for example if you’re looking to learn how to darn a sock, or how to fix a button that fell.
-Feel free to improvise a bit, as these guides sometimes lean towards the overly-complex side.
+Feel free to improvise a bit, as these guides sometimes lean toward the overly-complex side.
 This is especially true if you’re mostly interested mostly in ensuring that you have a strong stitch, and don’t care too much about how it looks.

 The most important thing to remember is that most sewing fixes are pretty straightforward and easy, so don’t be afraid to try and sew things instead of just throwing them away.